-n the coming years, the American healthcare industry is projected to see incredibly rapid growth-adding more new positions from 2014 to 2024 than any other industry in our economy.
-Already, caregivers are facing near unprecedented levels of demand.
-Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million, opening the door for many patients to receive more regular care.
+n the coming years, the American healthcare industry is projected to see incredibly rapid growth adding more new positions from 2014 to 2024 than any other industry in our economy.
+15 Already, caregivers are facing near unprecedented levels of demand.
+Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million,16 opening the door for many patients to receive more regular care.
 The country's 76.4 million baby boomers are also aging rapidly-at a major cost to our healthcare system.
-Studies have found that elderly Americans spend three times more on healthcare services than those of working age each year.
-15
+Studies have found that elderly Americans spend three times more on healthcare services than those of working age each year.17

-In West Virginia, a state where more than one out of every six residents is currently elderly, finding enough healthcare workers remains a challenge-and one that will likely worsen in the future.
-Currently the state has 273.0 practicing physicians per 100,000 people-a figure that ranks it 25th in the country in terms of physician coverage relative to other states.
+In Nevada, a state where almost one out of every seven residents is currently elderly, finding enough healthcare workers remains a challenge-and one that will likely worsen in the future.
+Currently the state has 204.6 practicing physicians per 100,000 people-a figure that ranks it 48th in the country in terms of physician coverage relative to other states.
 The ratio of practicing psychiatrists per capita is also low.
-All this comes on top available healthcare jobs were advertised online in 2014, compared to 2,651 unemployed healthcare workers.
+All this comes on available healthcare jobs were advertised online in 2014, compared to 3,985 unemployed healthcare workers.
+The resulting ratio of open jobs to available workers was

-WEST VIRGINIA HAS A SHORTAGE OF HEALTHCARE WORKERS
+NEVADA HAS A SHORTAGE OF HEALTHCARE WORKERS